QUIC Hunter: Finding QUIC Deployments and Identifying Server Libraries Across the Internet: Conclusion

+\textit{Test Environment} We presented and published~\cite{toolchain} an environment for testing scanners against different \quic{} libraries.
+During the development of our scan and library identification methodology, we mainly limited ourselves to this environment to reduce the impact on the network and deployed \quic{} servers.
+The environment helps to easily test scanners against various implementations without impacting real-world deployments.
+It can easily be used in the future to adapt our approach to potential library changes.

-During the development of our methodology, we limit ourselves to our local environment to reduce the impact on the network and deployed \quic{} servers.
-Our identification approach may expose vulnerable deployments, thereby offering more effective means of exploiting these systems.
-During our study, no instances of such cases were identified.
-Furthermore, we contacted developers of \quic{} libraries about our findings and the potential to identify their specific implementation.
+\textit{Malicious Use} Our identification approach can expose vulnerable deployments, thereby offering more effective means to identify exploitable systems.
+We have contacted developers of \quic{} libraries about our findings and the potential to identify their specific implementations.

-During our Internet-wide scans, we follow community standards~\cite{PA16,menloreport,durumeric_zmap_2013}.
-We scan with limited rate, use a local blocklist based on opt-out requests and clearly identify our measurement infrastructure in WHOIS, RDNS and via a hosted website on the machines.
-We did not receive any opt-out requests during the measurements for this work.
-We do not collect client data or login to any system.
+\textit{Ethics} During our Internet-wide scans, we follow community standards~\cite{PA16,menloreport,durumeric_zmap_2013}.
+We scan at a limited rate, use a local blocklist based on opt-out requests, and clearly identify our measurement infrastructure in WHOIS, RDNS, and via a hosted website on the machines.
+We have received no complaints.

+{ \textbf{Acknowledgements} This work was partially funded by the German Federal Ministry of Education and Research under the project PRIMEnet, grant 16KIS1370. }